 To be eligible to make a medical negligence claim for a misdiagnosis, you would need to prove:

-- A medical professional owed you a duty of care.
+- A medical professional owed a duty of care to you.

-- Due to this breach, you suffered unnecessary harm.
+- Due to this breach, you suffered harm that could have been avoided.

 There are various ways a medical misdiagnosis could occur.
 For example, if you visit your GP with a lump in your breast, and fail to send you for further testing, they may misdiagnose your breast cancer as swollen nymph nodes.
 This could cause the cancer to progress, and you may need more aggressive treatment.